smajert/MineClassification/readme.md

 MLP outperforms the other three, tree based models in this case.
 Since decision trees are only capable of drawing straight decision lines in the voltage vs. height space, they have difficulties in capturing the continuous change of the true decision boundaries that separate the different types of land mines.
-Therefore, it is not surprising that the MLP, which does not have these inherent biases, outperforms them on this dataset.
+Therefore, it is not surprising that the MLP, which does not have this inherent bias, outperforms them on this dataset.

 ## Conclusion